xolanincala7-ai/Data-Science-for-Development-Studies-Project-Media-and-Digital-Freedom-Index/README.md

 ---

 ##  Personal Academic Context
-As a **Master’s student in Computational Social Sciences** with a postgraduate background in **Politics and International Studies**, this project represents the kind of work that **bridges theory and practice**:
+As a **Master’s student in Applied Data Science** with a postgraduate background in **Politics and International Studies**, this project represents the kind of work that **bridges theory and practice**:

 - From the **theoretical world of politics and development studies**, where concepts like media freedom and democratic culture are debated…
 - To the **empirical world of quantitative data science**, where those concepts are operationalised into measurable indicators that inform governance and development decisions.